woudsma/workspaces-cli/README.md

 ### Usage
 _`ws` is aliased to `workspaces`_

+Create a workspace by opening a project in VS Code, optionally add more projects to your current workspace.
+Save the workspace with:
+File -> Save Workspace As...

 I've made a `_workspaces` folder in my personal projects folder, where I keep workspaces that include multiple projects.
 Other workspaces are usually stored in their own project folder. `ws` searches 1 level deep.
 Example:
 ```